maldoinc/wireup/docs/pages/multiple_registrations.md

-Wireup supports registering the same class multiple times under different qualifiers through the use of factories.
+Wireup supports registering the same class multiple times under different qualifiers through factories.

-A common use case for this would be to have multiple services connected to resources of the same underlying type, such as maintaining multiple database connections: a main and a readonly copy.
+A use case for this would be to have multiple services connected to resources of the same underlying type, such as maintaining two database connections: a main and a read-only copy.

 ## Example

-Assume an application which has two databases set up: A main one and a readonly replica.
-In these scenarios the main connection is used for writes while the readonly connection will be used to perform reads.
+Assume an application with two databases: A main one and a read-only replica.
+In these scenarios, the main connection handles writes, and the read-only one will handle reads.

 ### Service registration via factories